migupl/drop-photo-get-exif-data/README.md

 ### Attributes

-The Web Component allows a *drag-text* attribute with the text to display.
-The default is "Drop files here".
 Web Component allows the following attributes:
 - *drag-area-background*: the background color of the drag area when dragging files.
 Default, '#E8E8E8'.
 - *drag-text*: the text for dragging files.
-Default, 'Drop files here or'.
+Default, 'Drag files here or'.
 - *drop-text*: the text for dropping files.
 Default, 'Drop files here'.
 - *upload-text*: the text for uploading files.
 Default, 'upload files'.

+The text in the drag area is composed of *drag-text* plus *upload-text*.

 By example, the following code